deepankarm/org-jina-examples/face-db-search/README.md

 </details>

-Here we use the YAML file to define a Flow and use it to index the data.
-The `index_files()` function load the image file names in the format of `bytes`, which will be further wrapped in an `IndexRequest` and send to the Flow.
+Here we define the flow in the YAML file and use it to index the data.
+The `index_files()` function loads the image filenames in the format of `bytes`, which will be further wrapped in an `IndexRequest` and sent to the Flow.

 ```python
 from jina.flow import Flow